SovereignCloudStack/k8s-cluster-api-provider/doc/make-reference.md

 This will run tests of the configuration on testcluster using sonobuoy of the CSI.

-## Terraform commands
+## OpenTofu commands

 ### make init

 ``make init``

-This will initialize terraform.
+This will initialize opentofu.
 It will download the required providers and modules.
 It will also select or create a new workspace for you.
 The workspace name is the same as the ``ENVIROMENT`` variable.